-Note.-This Determination applies to the whole State.
+Note.-This Determination on 29th June, 1933, applied to the whole of the State of Victoria.

 Carpentry and Joinery were proclaimed on 28th November, 1928, as Apprenticeship Trades under the Apprenticeship Act 1928 for the Metropolitan District.

 Full particulars of the apprenticeship regulations for these trades may be obtained on application to the Secretary, Apprenticeship Commission, 61 Spring-street, Melbourne.
 (Price 3d.)